WingOfAzrael/ParsingBloom/README.md

-# ParsingForge
+# ParsingBloom

 Version: 0.2.1

-ParsingForge is a proof-of-concept pipeline that turns banking emails into analytics-ready transaction records.
-The whole idea of ParsingForge is to showcase the use of open-source transformer-based models (LLMs) in the context of building automated data pipelines that produce analytics-ready data.
+ParsingBloom is a proof-of-concept pipeline that turns banking emails into analytics-ready transaction records.
+The whole idea of ParsingBloom is to showcase the use of open-source transformer-based models (LLMs) in the context of building automated data pipelines that produce analytics-ready data.
 The key consideration is that the system should provide deterministic parsing of either email bodies or invoices into datasets.